Kleo-Karap/My_tattoo_chatbot/hw1/README.md

 <p>For the stats above each utterance was split into sentences and tokens for the calculations.</p>

+# Comments on statistics
+- Since the datasets contain only the human turns, each row entry in the "userInput" column is independent from the others, so calculating mean and std of the turns is not applicable
+- sent_length= the count of sentences per row
+- word_length= the count of words per sentence
+- in all 5 datasets we observe consistencies in the mean and standard deviation scores for both the word and the sentence length.
+- the higher numbers in the total turn,sentence,word count and vocab_size for the restaurants dataset are due to the bigger size of this dataset

 # Discussion
 <p>
 Considering the first dataset, Restaurants-8k, as it is mentioned above, each training example is a (human) dialog turn annotated with the slots requested by the system and character-based span indexing for all occurring values.
 It seems that due to the collection process followed, the dataset maintain the naturalness of human conversations, since a lot of colloquial expressions are included.
 The main limitation is the lack of system respones, to be able to get a full overview of the dialogue length, in terms of system and user turns.